toreau/URL-Normalize/README.md

     my $url = $normalizer->url;

 # DESCRIPTION

-This is NOT a perfect solution.
-If you normalize a URL using all the methods in this module, there is a high probability that the URL will stop "working."
-This is merely a helper module for those of you who wants to either normalize a URL using only a few of the safer methods, and/or for those of you who wants to generate a unique "ID" from any given URL.

 When writing a web crawler, for example, it's always very costly to check if a URL has been fetched/seen when you have millions or billions of URLs in a sort